 Where an allocation participant is or becomes aware of a cause of UFG at a gas gate, it must use reasonable endeavours to remedy the cause of UFG or reduce the UFG occurring at the gas gate.

 An allocation participant must, as soon as practicable, provide the allocation agent with any information additional to that required under these rules which is reasonably requested by the allocation agent for the purpose of carrying out its role in accordance with these rules.

+In respect of any ICP on the registry each responsible distributor, meter owner and retailer must ensure that any information that any part of the rules requires use of, must:

+be accurate and complete; and

+not be misleading or likely to mislead; and

+be updated in a timely manner; and

+support compliance with NZS 5259.

 Meter owner obligations